SoumadipDey/ScreeningTest_Dendrite.ai/README.md

 </p>
 <p align = "center">2.
 The output when Modified Task Params are used.</p>

-<p align = "center">The models are created on the basis of valid and selected algorithms, and their metrics are displayed and saved if required.</p>
+<p align = "justify">The models are created on the basis of valid and selected algorithms, and their metrics are displayed and saved if required.
+The algorithms which have not been implemented or the ones which even though they are valid, can not complete fitting for a given set of hyperparameters are discarded.
+Various feature reduction and imputation techniques are also performed according to the provided parameters in order to create the two preprocessing layers of our Pipelines.</p>